sa-koitchio/adhsupdate/README.md

 # adhsupdate
 This is only for apps to fetch new content.
-Not the complete game.
+WARNING: Does not include all required folders